QuKunLab/GBM/README.md

 # GBM
-The scripts for article "Multi-omics analysis characterizes the spatial heterogeneity of glioblastoma ecoregions".
+The scripts for article "Multi-omics analysis characterizes the spatial architecture of glioblastoma ecoregions".

 The version of the software used in the analysis: